 Hungary initially bred the Vizsla dog to work as a hunter, pointer, and retriever.
 Friendly Vizslas adore exercising outside, hunting, or running with their owner.

 They are medium-sized and have robust, muscular frames.
-Typically, these dogs have one of three coat colors such as red, golden rust, or golden.
+Typically, these dogs have one of three coat colors: red, golden rust, or golden.

 13. Whippet